Welcome to the SPRINGLAB

 We explore the cognitive and neural basis of social behavior

 At SpringLab, we specialize in developing innovative behavioral paradigms to investigate the broad scope of social cognition, from basic perspective-taking to complex moral reasoning.
-Drawing on a wide range of neuroscience techniques, we study individuals with social impairments, including brain-damaged and psychiatric patients, as well as healthy adults

 We are located at the Université catholique de Louvain (Belgium) since 2010